 Beyond the causes and consequences of the war, we explore how Europe, and more specifically, the EU, perform in the conflict, which will determine the future of our continent in many ways.

-Welcome and moderation by FEPS Secretary General and co-editor of the book, László Andor.
+Welcome remarks by FEPS Secretary General and co-editor of the book, László Andor.

 Introduction of the book by authors: